Ficool

 I jerked awake, gasping, sweat clinging to my skin.
 Tears blurred my vision, hot trails rolling down my face.
 I was crying, my chest aching with the weight of it.

 Above me, my mom's face swam into focus.
-Concern etched her features, confusion in her eyes—but she pulled me close anyway.
+Concern etched her features, and confusion was in her eyes, but she pulled me close anyway.
 Her arms wrapped around me, strong and trembling, holding me out of both fear and comfort.

 This was the first time we'd embraced in so long.

 "Sweetie… are you okay?"
-Her voice was soft, gentle—soothing, like honey.
+Her voice was soft, gentle, and soothing, like honey.

 That broke me.
 I sobbed harder, burying my face in her chest.
 I may be twenty-one, but in that moment, I was just a child again.
 A child who still craved her mother's embrace.

 And I couldn't let go.
-I clung to her as though she was the only thing tethering me to this world.
+I clung to her as though she were the only thing tethering me to this world.

 "Mom, don't ever leave me, please."